dorsium/dorsium-api/README.md

 - `PORT` - HTTP port to bind (default `3000`)
 - `INTERNAL_SERVICE_URL` - URL of the internal Dorsium service
+- `JWT_SECRET` - secret used for signing JWT tokens

 ---

-## Usage
+## Using the API

-1. Verify the service is running with the health check:
+1. Start the server with `npm run dev` in development or `npm start` after building.
+2. Visit `http://localhost:3000/docs` for interactive Swagger documentation.
+3. Check the service status:
    ```bash
    curl http://localhost:3000/health
    ```
-2. Retrieve an example message:
+4. Call the example endpoint:
    ```bash
    curl http://localhost:3000/example?name=John
    ```

-Routes are defined in `src/routes` and delegate all logic to matching services.
-Services forward requests to the internal API using the `callInternal` helper.
+Routes are organized in `src/routes` and forward logic to `src/services`, which talk to the internal API via `callInternal`.

 ---